Multiple reflections on Huygens' principle: Conclusions

-Similar as the time-reversed Green's functions, the focusing functions do not describe physical responses to secondary sources.
-However, they play an important role in novel algorithms for acoustic and seismic imaging and inverse scattering, for monitoring of induced acoustic and seismic sources, etc. In all these cases, the focusing functions can be obtained from the reflection response with the Marchenko method and internal multiple reflections are properly taken into account.
+Similar as the time-reversed Green's functions in Huygens' principle, the focusing functions in the modified Huygens' principle do not describe physical responses to secondary sources.
+However, they play an important role in novel algorithms for acoustic and seismic imaging and inverse scattering, for monitoring of induced acoustic and seismic sources, etc. In all these cases, the focusing functions can be obtained from the reflection response with the Marchenko method, taking internal multiply reflected waves properly into account.